Signs and Symptoms

 Fixed Facial Expression

-An abnormally low degree of mobility or flexibility of the muscles beneath the skin of the face, leading to an unchanging facial expression that is “fixed in place”.
-Fixed facial expression can be a marker for certain diseases or syndromes.
+Fixed facial expression is an abnormally low degree of mobility or flexibility of the muscles beneath the skin of the face, leading to an unchanging facial expression that is “fixed in place”.
+Fixed facial expressions can be a marker for certain diseases or syndromes.
 This diagnosis also depends on other accompanying features.
+Symptoms may affect […]

 Read more